 Jesus came to give life that is beyond the norm.
 Sometimes, the thief tries to convince us that this “considerably more than we expect life” will come after death, but Jesus does not say that we have to wait.
 He is giving it to us now.
 And all that Jesus expects is for us to be dependent sheep following his voice.

 I want to be your sheep, following you.
 Please, lead me to life, a life better than I anticipate.
-Help me to recognize the thief’s lies and focus on your truths.
+Help me to recognize the thief’s lies and focus on your truths and to find your good works.

 1Johannes P. Louw and Eugene Albert Nida, Greek-English Lexicon of the New Testament: Based on Semantic Domains (New York: United Bible Societies, 1996), 598–599.